By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Let’s look at these one at a time and let me tell you what clients who have taken them, tell me about the effects they have had on their recovery.
 I will sneak in a few things from the effects of drugs and alcohol on the body and the brain class I teach.
 For more on this topic check either “Drug Use and Abuse, Maisto, Galizio and Connors” or “Uppers Downers and All Arounders, Inaba, and Cohen.”
 Any recent edition has good information.

 These are NOT happy pills.
 They need to build up slowly over time and it can take 30 or 45 days to have an effect.
 You must take them every day as prescribed.

 No self-respecting addict will take a pill today to feel better a month from now.
 No one in recovery has told me they had any problem with an antidepressant.
 If you don’t need them they just don’t do much and pass out of your system.

-Occasionally someone will have sudden, week or ten days, response to an antidepressant this makes me think that the person may have bipolar disorder or that this is a medication induced hypomanic episode.
-If that happens talk it over with your doctor.
+Occasionally someone will have a sudden, week or ten days, response to an antidepressant this makes me think that the person may have bipolar disorder or that this is a medication-induced hypomanic episode.
+If that happens, talk it over with your doctor.
 This is rare in my experience though I suspect psychiatrists see this more than a recovery counselor hears about it.

-Either way I don’t worry about clients in substance abuse recovery talking an anti-depressant.
+Either way, I don’t worry about clients in substance abuse recovery taking an anti-depressant.